 Now that the extreme heat and humidity of summer have died down and we’re heading into the cooler fall months, many people are dusting off their hiking boots to hit the trails.

-If you prefer to take in the fresh air and natural surroundings with a little marijuana, we have some helpful tips and guidance to enhance your hike and get in touch with nature.
+If you prefer to take in the fresh air and natural surroundings with a little cannabis, we have some helpful tips and guidance to enhance your hike and get in touch with nature.

 Here are our recommendations for the best pieces to bring along on your hike: